ryu878/nice-network-scanner/README.md

 # Nice Network Scanner
 Network Users Scanner with Pandas Output.
-Displays connected devices and network information in a nice table format
+Displays connected devices and network information in a nice table format.

 # Installation and Usage